marcgg/marcgg.github.com/manager-readme.md

 If you have constraints, like sports or kids, don't hesitate to let me know and make it clear in your calendar when you are present or not.

-### Remote
+### Work From Home

+I strongly believe that any team should operate correctly even if everyone is remote, and I generally have a bias in favour of remote work.

+Before going remote, you usually have to send me a work from home request.
+If you do it a few days a month I will always validate them.
+If you want to be remote more regularly, let's talk about it.
+If you want to be fully remote, that's another discussion that might require a contract renegotiation.

-Under a couple of days a month I will always validate requests for remote.
-I will assume the following and if you respect them remote won't be a topic of discussion between us:
+I will assume the following and if you respect them, remote work won't be a topic of discussion between us:

 - You talked to your team and other people that might need you
 - You made sure to be reachable & have a sufficient internet connection
 - You will be present in all meetings you were supposed to be in
 - You will actually work :)

-If you want to be remote more regularly, let's talk about it.
-If you want to be fully remote, that's another discussion that might require a contract renegotiation.

 ### Holidays

-I've never refused days off before, and I'm counting on everybody to keep it this way.
+I very rarely refuse holiday requests.
 Use your best judgment and understand the context.
 In doubt, ask me before booking your flight or planning your holidays.

 ### 1:1s